AkselMeola/server-scripts/README.md

 - [ ] Allow passing parametes from command line for ftpup.
 - [ ] Add iptables examples for ftpup command
 - [ ] Add option to Gzip file backups
+- [ ] Create library of common functions and allow compiling includes into scripts.
+      Can then be used to create releases.